Leiden University is among the top 100 universities in four prominent international rankings.

 - Pharmacy & Pharmacology (17)

 The Leiden Ranking charts the academic performance of 500 major universities throughout the world.
 Using a group of refined bibliometric indicators, the ranking aims to make an accurate measurement of the degree to which we collaborate with other universities.
 Leiden University is in 99th place in the Leiden Centre for Science and Technology Studies (CWTS) ranking for 2019.

 Reuters Top 100: Europe's Most Innovative Universities

-In the ranking of innovative European universities published by Reuters, Leiden is in 17th position, second in the Netherlands after Delft University of Technology.
+In the ranking of innovative European universities published by Reuters, Leiden is in 14th position (in 2019), first in the Netherlands.
 KU Leuven heads the list.